polart/katemas.me/src/pages/index.md

 title: Take a step closer to a career and life you truly love
 ---

-# Take a step closer to a career and life you truly love HAHAHA
+# Take a step closer to a career and life you truly love

 ![A black and white close up of a woman in a striped shirt, smiling, looking directly at the camera](../images/main-kate.jpg)